Skip to Content

 • Modeling and Simulation Project: This project, funded by the Department of Labor's Fund for the Improvement of Postsecondary Education (FIPSE), is developing Modeling and Simulation curriculum for short-term certificates, a two-year Associate of Applied Science degree, and potentially a Bachelor of Applied Science degree.
 This program serves the ever-growing need for expertise in digital engineering solutions, such as creating highly accurate digital models and precise simulation based on measurable criteria, which in turn will create and manage resources more efficiently and effectively.
 This project works closely with industry partners to ensure that degree earners have the latest and most relevant knowledge and skills to support national defense activities and regional manufacturing.

 • Metallica Scholars: This opportunity from the All Within My Hands foundation is a major workforce education initiative that provides direct support to community colleges to enhance their career and technical education programs.
 These programs provide skills and services to students looking to enter a traditional trade or other applied learning program.
 Clark State, the first institution in Ohio accepted into the program, joined in the 2022 year-4 cohort which brought the Metallica Scholars network 32 schools in 27 states.
-The resources provide full funding scholarships for students in the Welding and Laser Material Processing programs.
+The resources provide full funding scholarships for students in the welding, HVAC, diesel and laser programs.

 • ARCTOS Project: The goal of this Department of Defense funded program is to develop new training models that enable the U.S. industrial base transition to a digital manufacturing environment rapidly and successfully.
 Coordinated by that regional industry partner ARCTOS, Three Ohio community colleges are working with industry and DoD partners to define, develop and deploy stackable fit-for-purpose training packages that reduce the barriers to adoption of I4.0 technologies.
 Each community college has a unique but complementary focus area: Lorain County Community College (Elyria, OH) –Automation & Robotics; Sinclair Community College (Dayton, OH) – Digital Thread; Clark State College (Springfield, OH) – Laser Material Processing/Photonics (LMP).
 To date, Clark State has acquired the necessary equipment and initiated its LMP curriculum in the 2023 fall semester.
 Additionally, we are working with both four-year and secondary learning institutions in order to solidify training pathways for this industry technology, which includes curriculum sharing and train-the-trainer programs.